 Reversing Rapids does more accurately describes the phenomenon here – where the Bay of Fundy tide is so powerful it pushes the St. John River upstream at high tide.
 To appreciate this fully, you need to see the rapids at low, slack, and high tides; there’s no instant gratification here!

 Back when I was describing this marvel to tourists, we didn’t talk about the geology of the Reversing Rapids.
 If we did, we’d have more reason to stick to the name Reversing Falls.
-Thousands of years ago, a waterfall did exist here, but over time the riverbed eroded while the sea level rose creating the raging rapids we see at low tide today.
+Thousands of years ago, a waterfall did exist here, but over time the riverbed eroded while the sea level rose to create the raging rapids we see at low tide today.

 But even more fascinating than ancient waterfalls are the rocks around the rapids themselves.
 If you look at the cliff near the bridge from The Falls Restaurant, you’re looking at the Caledonia Faultline.
 On the bay side is the Caledonia Terrane, a layer of sandstone and shale once part of the ancient continent that became Africa.
 On the opposite side of the bridge is the Brookville Terrane composed of marble from the continent that became South America.
 These two sides differ in age some 500 million years.